RANDOLPH, NEW HAMPSHIRE

 GBA Team: Jeremiah Hawkins, David Salisbury, Tyler Ray, Hardy Avery

-Parking: The proposed parking lot is at the end of Randolph Hill Road and is sufficient to hold a maximum of 12 cars.
+Parking: The parking lot is at the end of Randolph Hill Road and is sufficient to hold a maximum of 12 cars.
 Anything cars in excess of the allotted amount are subject to Town of Randolph winter parking rules.
 The lot currently is and will continue to be plowed all winter.

 Future Glade Expansion.
 The Randolph Forestry Commission may be amenable to future expansion projects in the Randolph Community Forest provided that the initial pilot project (Crescent Ridge Glade) is successful in that it meets the satisfaction of the Forestry Commission.
-Satisfaction is generally guided by the implementation and guidance of the project by GBA, the conduct of the volunteers (during implementation) and skiers/riders (during winter months), the review by the Town Forester, adherence to the Activity Manager MOU, any other miscellaneous matters that may arise from time to time.
+Satisfaction is generally guided by the implementation and guidance of the project by GBA, the conduct of the volunteers (during implementation) and skiers/riders (during winter months), the review by the Town Forester, adherence to the Activity Manager MOU, environmental monitoring, any other miscellaneous matters that may arise from time to time.